DigitalCompactCassette/DCCU/README.md

-# DCCConv 3 #
+# DCCU #

-This project can be used to convert DCC-Studio .MPP files to .MP1 (MPEG 1 Layer 1), and vice versa.
+The DCC Utility (DCCU) can be used to convert DCC-Studio .MPP files to .MP1 (MPEG 1 Layer 1), or convert .MP1 files to MPP.
+Unlike its predecessor "DCCConv", it can convert in both directions, and it correctly supports files encoded at 32, 44.1 and 48 kHz (NOTE: DCC is limited to a bit rate of 384 kbps only).

-The program is intended to be used on Windows 98 but can be used on later versions of Windows too.
+The program is a command line tool intended to be used on Windows 98 or later.
+It doesn't work on Windows 3.x.

+Please refer to the other .md files in this directory for more documentation.

-# License #
+# Quick Start
-This software is Copyright (C) 2020 by the Digital Compact Cassette Development Team.

-It is licensed under the MIT License, which means you are allowed to use, distribute and modify it in any way you like, as long as you reproduce the above copyright.
-For more details, see the LICENSE file.

-# Change Log #
-2020-01-23 Created.

-# TO DO #
-The current version of the software doesn't do anything.
-Everything is still to do!

-If you want to contribute, feel free to do so.
-We welcome valid contributions in the form of Github pull requests.
+Syntax:

+> DCCU inputfilename [inputfilename...]

+Every name on the command line is interpreted as an input file name.
+The program automatically generates the output file name by replacing the file name extension of the input file: MPP is converted to MP1 and MP1 is converted to MPP.

+#### IMPORTANT: Read the USAGE.md file for important instructions on how to successfully convert a DCC-Studio track to MP1, and import a converted MP1 into DCC-Studio without crashing. ####